Hi, I'm Paris.

 Formula Drift Wooden Memento

-A big aspect of why I love UX design is that it can apply to anything.
-Physical or digital, auditory or visual, I believe user experience is an important factor when it comes to being able to use and enjoy an experience.ps: my favorite design of all time has to be playing cards!
+A big aspect of why I love designing experiences is that it can apply to anything.
+Physical or digital, auditory or visual, I believe the design of an experience isn't limited to simply digital interfaces.
+I think it's important to be able to use & enjoy any type of experience, no matter what it is.